gedeontofidji/Documentation/pages/mydoc/mydoc_xrmtoolbox_tool.md

 4.Finish to set the button parameters
 {% include image.html file="flyoutbutton.png" max-width="100%" %}

 {% include tip.html content="By default, the flyout button will not appear after reopening Ribbon Workbench.
-To fix this, you need to export the solution as unmanaged and edit the solution.xml to change Location=\"Mscrm.Form.entityName.MainTab.Save.Controls._children\" to Location=\"Mscrm.Form.entityName.MainTab.ModernClient.Controls._children\".
+To fix this, you need to export the solution as unmanaged and edit the solution.xml to change Location=\"Mscrm.Form.entityLogicalName.MainTab.Save.Controls._children\" to Location=\"Mscrm.Form.entityLogicalName.MainTab.ModernClient.Controls._children\".
 Reimport the solution." %}
 </div>

 <div role="tabpanel" class="tab-pane" id="webresources-manager" markdown="1">